MistAiDev/Mist-Ai-Project/README.md

 To create new tests, add a `.test.ts` file adjacent to the code you're testing.

-# Mist Documentation Site
+# Cloud Documentation Site

-This the official documentation site of mist.
+This the official documentation site of cloud.
 A flexible, scalable and customizable agent for production apps. which Comes with batteries-including database, deployment and examples using Supabase and Cloudflare.

 ### Installation

-Currently mist is dependent on Supabase for local development.
+Currently cloud is dependent on Supabase for local development.
 You can install it with the following command:

-    pnpm install mist
+    pnpm install cloud

 # Select your database adapter